Couchers-org/couchers/site/markdown/faq.md

 title: Frequently asked questions
 ---

-### How will you prevent this platform from ever becoming a for-profit like Couch surfing&#8482; did?
+### How will you prevent this platform from ever becoming a for-profit like Couchsurfing&#8482; did?

 We fundamentally believe that [attempting to make a profit out of couch-surfing is a bad idea](/issues/profit-and-incentives).
 It introduces incentives that damage the community and would not make financial sense — the couch-surfing idea, based on non-transactional experiences, is not monetizable.
 This is about societal value, not monetary value.